marcio777/cadmus/src/Chapter-1/Part II: Printing.md

 Printing
 ===

-To output text to the console, use the `System.out.println`; this is equivalent to `console.log` in JavaScript, e.g:
+To output text to the console, use `System.out.println` e.g.:

 ```java
 System.out.println("Hello world");